wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 Misrepresentation of the state of mind of The Self is a virtue when in service to the tribal narrative fiction.

+## Fourth Rule

+Equivocation is a virtue when in service to the tribal narrative.

+## Fifth Rule

+Logical fallacy is a virtue when in service to the tribal narrative.

 # The Tribe of the Order of the Tapestry

 The core tribal narrative fiction is the following:

-Thou shalt disobey rules 1, 2, and 3.
+Thou shalt disobey each and every Rule of the Social Mode.

 This meets the criteria of being toxic -- which means it might work!